Updated by Cassie

 4. Ensuring that the printed surface is protected by said sheeting, place a few smooth, flat, heavy objects on the very ends of the print.
 Leave for a day (if you have the time/space).

 5. Remove objects and have a squiz.
 If it still wants to spring back, replace the weights and give it more time.
-Generally speaking, the larger the print the quicker it will flatten, so flattening smaller prints can take some time.
-In addition, if your print features a lot of negative space (un-inked areas) and/or is on a textured paper, this process can take time.
-Textured papers, and alpha-cellulose papers in particular, hold memory for longer.
+Generally speaking, the larger the print the quicker it will flatten - flattening smaller prints can take some time.
+In addition, if your print features a lot of negative space (un-inked areas) and/or is on a textured paper, this process can take longer too.
+Textured and alpha-cellulose papers require more flattening time, as they are stiffer.

 Very important: never (ever!) roll an archival pigment print in the opposite direction to its natural curl.
 This will damage the paper and the pigment.